Characterizing and Optimizing End-to-End Systems for Private Inference: Discussion and Further Optimizations

 \subsection{Comparing Protocol Costs}

 In comparing Server-Garbler and Client-Garbler, we first note that the LPHE and WSA optimization are applicable to Server-Garbler as well, and reduce its end-to-end latency by 54.6\%.
 For a \emph{single} inference, Server-Garbler outperforms Client-Garbler by 13\% in terms of total PI latency, as shown in the first two bars of Figure~\ref{fig:analysis} (top).
 We note that this result is not in contradiction with our findings in the previous sections; with storage constraints and over multiple inference requests, Client-Garbler outperforms Server-Garbler since it is able to better mask offline costs with buffered pre-computes \emph{and} has lower online costs.
+In particular, even though Client-Garbler increases online communication latency due to OT (27.1 seconds to 101 seconds), Client-Garbler shifts the online GC evaluation from the compute-constrained client (modeled as an Intel Atom embedded device) to the powerful server (an AMD EYPC 32-core machine) and reduces GC evaluation from 200 seconds to 11.1 seconds.
+Thus, the total online latency decreases for Client-Garbler.

 How can we further improve the Client-Garbler protocol?
 From Figure~\ref{fig:analysis} (bottom), we observe that a key bottleneck in Client-Garbler is the high overhead of circuit garbling on the compute-limited client (the blue component of the Client-Garbler bar).
 We now discuss the impact of future research innovations that mitigate this and other performance bottlenecks.